Read what inspired Donald Trump to declare - America First

 but, must be based upon a desire to maintain an equitable relationship between governmental responsibilities,

-the need to safeguard the public, and the onus to do what is best for this nation
+the need to safeguard the public, and the onus to do what is best for this nation, when faced with outwardly irreconcilable demands on often limited resources.

 Therefore it is just as likely that government can be too invasive, as it is that government can be too timid.

 The decision is always, in our Republic, for the people to decide the proper role of government.
-The people exercise their decision making powers through the process of elections, they choose to be represented by their neighbors, to carry out their wishes.
+The people exercise their decision making powers not only through the process of elections, when they choose to be represented by their neighbors, to carry out their wishes.
+But through the everyday

 The voters of this country, are again enthused and with like minded citizens, are sending a clear message.